 “Counter-tenor Tobias Cole, as Oberon, embodies authority and magnetism, his remarkable diamond voice chilling and spell-binding”

 Australian Stage, December 2010

 Tobias Cole, Artistic Director of Handel In The Theatre, is one of Australia’s most successful counter-tenors, having performed throughout Australia, the UK and USA.
 He has also been Artistic Director of Canberra Choral Society and Distinguished Artist in Residence at the Australian National University.

-An esteemed and vital part of Canberra’s music scene, in the 2019/2020 seasons Tobias returned to the Canberra Symphony for Messiah, to the Canberra International Music Festival, Music for Canberra, St. Andrew’s Cathedral, Sydney (Messiah), and to the Bach Akademie Australia.
+An esteemed and vital part of Canberra’s music scene, Tobias’s most recent engagements include his return to the Canberra Symphony for Messiah, to the Canberra International Music Festival, to Music for Canberra, St. Andrew’s Cathedral, Sydney (Messiah), and to the Bach Akademie Australia.
 He also made his first foray into the world of music theatre, taking the role of Captain Corcoran in HMS Pinafore for the Hayes Theatre, Sydney.
 This production also toured New South Wales and the ACT and returned as part of Sydney Festival in January 2021.